Mark Canha Player Props: Brewers vs. Pirates

-The Milwaukee Brewers, including Mark Canha (.226 slugging percentage in past 10 games, including zero home run), battle starting pitcher Mitch Keller and the Pittsburgh Pirates at American Family Field, Thursday at 7:15 PM ET.
+On Friday, Mark Canha (.226 slugging percentage in past 10 games, with zero home runs) and the Milwaukee Brewers play the Pittsburgh Pirates, whose starting pitcher will be Quinn Priester.
+First pitch is at 8:10 PM ET.

-He had a hitless showing in his last game (0-for-3) against the Nationals.
+In his previous game he had a hitless showing (0-for-4) against the Pirates.

 Mark Canha Game Info & Props vs. the Pirates